Financial assistance comes in a variety of forms and from many sources, both public and private.

 Federal Direct Parent (PLUS) Loans

 The Federal Direct Parent (PLUS) Loan allows parents to borrow up to the cost of a student's education minus any other financial aid the student is receiving.
-The interest rate is 6.84 percent.
-For PLUS Loans disbursed after July 1, 2008, parents have the option of repaying the loan either 60 days after the loan is fully disbursed or waiting until six months after the student leaves school or drops below half-time enrollment.
+The interest rate is 6.31 percent.
+Parents have the option of repaying the loan either 60 days after the loan is fully disbursed or waiting until six months after the student leaves school or drops below half-time enrollment.

 If you expect to receive VA benefits from the Department of Veterans Affairs to help defray the costs of your education: